Introducing Your Queen Bee

 Leave the nuc for another 7 days before any further manipulations or inspections.

-Introducing a queen to a nuc can happen at almost any time within reason, however, introducing a queen to an established colony is more challenging.
+- Introducing a queen to a nuc can happen at almost any time of the year within reason, however, introducing a queen to an established colony is more challenging.
 Re-queening a colony is made less risky at certain times of year and avoiding inclement weather.